usernameeReal/dank-vm/BUILDING.md

 ./scripts/grab_deps_mw32.sh

 # If you get a Permission Denied error, go into the scripts directory and type chmod +x *.sh.

+# To fix some compile errors, change a part of */include/psdk_inc/_socket_types.h:
+# from typedef UINT_PTR	SOCKET;
+# to typedef unsigned __int64	SOCKET; // may be not int64 on 32-bit needs to be investigated

+# and a part of */include/boost/asio/detail/hash_map.hpp:
+# comment or remove out the entirety of inline std::size_t calculate_hash_value(SOCKET s)
+# it's under the rest of the calculate_hash_value's

+# It's dumb but it works...

 make